drand808/PC-Life/Guide.md

 ### Database

-Note that we have not provided instructions on how to set up the database.
-This process that would take a significant amount of time.
+Note that we have not provided instructions on how to set up a copy of the database.[^2]  This process that would take a significant amount of time.
+We can come back and write that as needed.

 [^1]: In Windows, the XAMPP Control Panel may throw an error when writing to files, even if your application is installed in a safe location.
 If this happens, re-launch the application as an administrator.

+[^2]: You may receive denied permissions when attempting to connect to the official database from your local website.
+We're attempting to find a way to work around it.